Set Values for Mean Field Games: A continuous time model with controlled diffusions

-In this section we study a diffusion model with closed loop drift controls, where the laws of the controlled state process are all equivalent.
+In this section we study a continuous time model where the state process is a controlled diffusion with closed loop drift controls.
+In this case the laws of the controlled state process are all equivalent.
 The volatility control case involves mutually singular measures (corresponding to degenerate $q$ in the discrete setting) and is much more challenging.
 We shall leave that for future research.
 To ensure the convergence, we consider state dependent homogeneous controls for the $N$-player games, as we did in Section 3.